Home

 Differential replication

-If the simple broadcasting is not possible (the data is too huge) we can split the data into skewed and non-skewed dataframes and work with them in parallel by redistributing skewed data.
+If simple broadcasting is not possible (the data is too huge) we can split the data into skewed and non-skewed dataframes and work with them in parallel by redistributing skewed data.
 This process is called differential replication.

 The rare keys don't need to be replicated as much as skewed ones.
-The idea here is to identify the frequent keys before replication, then use a different replication policy for them.
+The idea here is to identify the frequent keys before replication, and then use a different replication policy for them.

 replication_high = 7